MobilePayDev/MobilePayDev.github.io/docs/app-payments/transition-to-one-platform.md

 If the payment reference is not unique and too large to have a postfix an appropriate amount will be trimmed from the end of the reference before adding the postfix.
 Example  `this-reference-is-64-chars` will become `this-reference-is-64-cha#1`.

-This will only be shown to the user on the receipt.
-If you retrieve the payment data through the API you will get the reference you have defined in payment initiation which does not include the counter or trimming.
+This modified reference will be shown on the receipt and in the [Report API](https://developer.vippsmobilepay.com/docs/APIs/report-api/).
+If you retrieve the payment data through the app payments facade API you will get the reference you have defined on payment initiation which does not include a counter or any trimming.

 ##### Description
 The payment description can no longer exceed 100 characters.
 If a payment description exceeds this length the remaining description text will be cut off.